juan-dbravo/s3-supplier-pipeline/README.md

-# s3-supplier-pipeline: A Cloud-Native ETL Pipeline for Supplier Spend Analysis in a Spanish SME Context
+# s3-supplier-pipeline: An S3-Backed ETL Pipeline for Supplier Spend Analysis in a Spanish SME Context

-A modular ETL pipeline for transforming monthly supplier purchase reports for a real Wholesale & Retail Company based in Spain.
-Outputs clean data for loading into PostgreSQL and performing supplier analysis, purchasing trend reports, and business planning.
+A production-style ETL pipeline that ingests real monthly supplier reports, cleans the data, and prepares it for SQL-based analysis and business planning.

 ---